 Technical aspects of the website

-You only need to familiarise yourself with the points below if you are responsible for a content management system.
+You only need to familiarise yourself with the points below if you are technical responsible for a web based system, such as content management system or learning management system.

 - Ensure the code validates

 - Develop the website in line with a standard, rather than a web browser